 GoodSync is a nice piece of software that offers sync options as well as backup/restore.

 Supported devices.
-GoodSync automatically backs up and syncs files on your Mac with any computer, drive or mobile device.
+GoodSync automatically backs up and syncs files on your Mac OS X with any computer, drive or mobile device.

 With this app you can sync files between your computer, mobile devices, FTP, SFTP, Amazon S3, Google Drive, SkyDrive, WebDAV, Azure.